Atmospheric River Forecast Products

 Select variable or threshold to be displayed, location, and forecast length to generate plot, click image to open in a new tab.

-The plume diagrams below represent the integrated water vapor transport (IVT) magnitude forecast from each of the GEFS ensemble models (thin gray lines), the unperturbed GEFS control forecast (black line), the ensemble mean (green line), and plus or minus one standard deviation from the ensemble mean (red line (+), blue line (-), and gray shading).
-The dot on the map indicates the location of the current plot.
+The plume diagrams below represent the integrated water vapor transport (IVT) magnitude forecast from each of the GEFS ensemble models (thin gray lines), the unperturbed GEFS control forecast (black line), the ensemble mean (green line), and the 90th and 10th percentiles (red line (90), blue line (10), and gray shading) for the next 7 days.
+Dots on the map represent the maximum 90th percentile IVT for the selected location (larger dot) over the next 7 days.

 AR Scale Forecast Products